How Many Vowels Are There in संस्कृतम्? Let’s Burst Some Myths!

 - Base vowels: 9 (from Māheśvara Sūtras)

-- Total including short, long, and prolonged forms: 22 (excluding accentual and nasal variations)
+- Total including short, long, and prolonged forms: 22 (excluding accentual and nasal variations) If you want to start learning Sanskrit from scratch, our Beginner Sanskrit course online is the perfect starting point.

 Bonus: What About अं and अः?